Q: Are you a hatchery?

 Q: How long will I have to wait to get my order?

-A: On Eggs we generally ship the day after Payment is received.
-On Chicks, Poults, Ducklings and Peachicks we collect your eggs after payment is received and incubate them, so you will be looking at a 3-4 week wait depending on the breed.
+A: For Eggs: we generally ship the day after Payment is received.
+For Chicks: we collect your eggs after payment is received and incubate them, so you will be looking at a 3-4 week wait.
 We do this to keep us from being overwhelmed by unpurchased Chicks.

 Q: Are there any special tips for when my Eggs and/or Chicks arrive?

 A: Yes, on Eggs carefully unwrap them and place them large end up in an egg carton.
 Allow them to sit at room temp over night before starting the incubation process.
-On Chicks, have a warm brooder or box ready for them before they arrive.
+Have a warm brooder or box ready for the chicks before they arrive.
 Make sure to keep the temp at 95 degrees for the first week then lower the temp 5 degrees every week after.
 When placing them in the brooder or Box, gently dip their beaks in the water to show them where it sits, tap your finger on their food (simulating a mother hen pecking at the food) to show them where their food is and they will take it from there.

 Q: How long will my eggs take to hatch and at what temperature should they be set at?